Valladolid: Climate

-The city of Valladolid experiences a continentalized hot-summer Mediterranean climate (Köppen: Csa; Trewartha: Doak) with influences of a cold semi-arid climate (Köppen: BSk; Trewartha: BSak).
+The city of Valladolid experiences a continentalized hot-summer Mediterranean (Köppen: Csa) or temperate oceanic (Trewartha: Doak) climate, with influences of a cold semi-arid climate (Köppen: BSk; Trewartha: BSak).
 Valladolid's climate features cool and windy winters due to altitude and the inland location of the city.
 Fog is very typical in the morning during winter.
 Winters experience occasional snow and low temperatures below freezing during cold fronts.
 Valladolid's climate is influenced by the distance from the sea and its higher altitude.

 Valladolid is drier than Spain's northern coastal regions, although there is year-round precipitation.
 Average annual precipitation is 433 mm and the average annual relative humidity is 64%.